remyimt/ouchworkout/README.md

 ![Keep Hydrated](/screenshots/completed_workout.jpg "Keep Hydrated")

 ## Workout Definition
-Workouts are defined from JSON files in the application (ouchworkout/app/src/main/res/raw/).
+Workouts are defined from JSON files in the application ([Workout Directory](app/src/main/res/raw)).
 When the application starts, every JSON files ending with '_wo.json' are parsed.
 A simple menu allows to select the workout to execute and then, you follow the instructions.
 One workout is described in one JSON file as follows:
 ```json